How to Launch a Website for Your Photography Business

 7. Draft your website copy

 Before you yell “buuuut Mel, I can’t write for shit”, don’t panic.
 Just as your clients have booked you as their photographer, rather than settling for taking their own blurry iPhone pics, you can outsource your website copy to a professional.
-While I personally would LOVE to bring your words to life, and sneakily pitch myself as the best copywriter in the universe, my full-time commitment at Jai Long Co. limits my freelancing capacity.
-And hey, I ain’t gonna leave you hanging!
-Jai often recommends the SEO & Copywriting team at Pepperstorm Media.
+As the best copywriter for photographers, I personally would LOVE to bring your words to life.

 But I digress.
 If you want to have a go at writing your own copy, YAYYY!!
 Go for it!!